Year of entry 2024

 Please see the latest School of Medicine Admissions Appeals and Complaints Procedure.

 We shortlist applicants against agreed criteria, using the information you submit on your UCAS form only.
 You must meet the academic entry requirement for the programme, at application or within the academic cycle.
 Your academic background and personal statement help us to assess your interest in the academic subject and are an important part of the process.
 The reference you provide on the UCAS form must also support your application.

 Evidence of care experience or placement is essential, specifically work experience in an ultrasound department is highly desirable.

-If shortlisted, you'll receive a written invitation from the School to attend a selection event on a specific time and date.
+If shortlisted, candidates will receive a written invitation from the School to attend a selection event on a specific time and date.
 If this date is unsuitable, contact the School and where possible we'll offer an alternative date.
-If you don't notify us and don't attend a selection event, your application will be rejected.
+Candidates who don't notify us and don't attend a selection event will be rejected.

 Ultrasound Undergraduate Admissions

 Medical ultrasound/sonography is a fast-moving, evolving profession with excellent long-term career opportunities.
 You can apply for sonographer posts in the NHS or private practice, although there may also be job opportunities in research, management and teaching.

 If you wish to continue your studies, you may undertake postgraduate study.
 This will help you specialise in more advanced techniques and become an enhanced, advanced or a consultant sonographer in the future.

 Sonography is currently a postgraduate profession, which means that many sonographers are registed as radiographers with the Health and Care Professions Council (HPCP) (given their original training is in Radiography).
 Graduates from our undergraduate Medical Ultrasound (Sonography) programme will not be eligible for HCPC registration but will be able to register as a sonographer with the Register of Clinical Technologists (RCT).
 Please not that some employers may not be willing to employ graduates without HCPC registration.